 Phipps’ sustainability focus includes all materials used for the building.
 The use of Declare label products, along with avoiding Living Building Red List materials, means the building is free from toxic chemicals typically found in a long list of unhealthy building materials.
 As one example, black locust lumber, a native species with a very hard wood and no need for pressure treatment, was sourced to use on the deck and an interior wall.
 Additionally, sandstone used for the project was sourced locally from quarries in the Pittsburgh area.

 The Declare program, originating from the International Living Future Institute (ILFI), is an important product transparency initiative designed to promote greener, healthier products in marketplace where there is often little information about where products come from, what they contain and where they go once they have served their purpose.
-In order to become Declare certified, a product must not contain any ingredients on the ILFI’s Living Building Red List, a list of the most environmentally unfriendly materials prevalent in the building industry.
-This includes chemicals that are known environmental pollutants, substances that have been shown to bioaccumulate, or gradually build up, inside organisms until they reach toxic levels, and chemicals that have been shown to harm construction and factory workers.
-By certifying and promoting products that contain none of these toxins, ILFI hopes to shape better, healthier environments for construction workers, business employees and customers alike, as well as provide safer alternatives to traditional building materials.
+By certifying and promoting these products, ILFI hopes to shape better, healthier environments for construction workers, business employees and customers alike, as well as provide safer alternatives to traditional building materials.